preames/public-notes/llvm-riscv-status.rst

 OSS Fuzz used to do fuzzing of various LLVM backends.
 This helps to find recent regressions by finding examples which trigger crashes and assertion failures in newly introduced code.
 However, due to a build configuration problem, this was recently disabled.
 We need to renable this in general, but also add RISCV to the list of fuzzed targets.

-See `discussion here <https://github.com/google/oss-fuzz/pull/7179#issuecomment-1092802635>_` and linked pull requests on the OSS Fuzz repo.
+See 'discussion here <https://github.com/google/oss-fuzz/pull/7179#issuecomment-1092802635>_' and linked pull requests on the OSS Fuzz repo.